 Brian grew up in central Ohio, but obtained his undergraduate degree in the northeast part of the state at Mount Union College (Major: biology, Minors: chemistry and art).
 After graduation, he relocated to Oakland, CA and coordinated youth initiatives in the public school system for the East Bay Conservation Corps.
 In 2001, Brian moved to Oregon and continued to manage non-profit programs serving low-income populations in the Portland metropolitan area.
 He returned to Ohio in 2007, and spent seven years at Columbus Public Health as a planner and epidemiologist, earning his MPH from The Ohio State University in 2010.
-In fall 2014, Brian came to OSU Extension, where he serves as a program ealuation director working with the Program Development and Evaluation (PDE) unit.
+In fall 2014, Brian came to OSU Extension, where he serves as a program ealuation director working with the Learning and Organizational Development (LOD) unit.
 He also provides evaluation guidance to family and consumer sciences programs, Supplemental Nutrition Assistance Program – Education (SNAP-Ed) and the Expanded Food and Nutrition Education Program (EFNEP).
 Brian lives on a hobby farm north of Columbus with his wife, daughter, and many animals.

 Primary PDE Responsibilities: